JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-11-07-bert_sequence_classifier_banking77_en.md

 ## Description

-This model is imported from `Hugging Face-models` and it classifies texts into 77 banking-related classes.
+This model has been trained for classifies texts into 77 banking-related classes.

 ## Predicted Entities